Agoric/documentation/main/zoe/api/zoe-contract-facet.md

     `Allocations` represent the `amounts` to be paid out to each `seat` on exit.
-    Normal reasons for exiting are the user requesting to exit or the contract explicitly chosing to close out the `seat`.
+    Normal reasons for exiting are the user requesting to exit or the contract explicitly choosing to close out the `seat`.
 The guarantees also hold if the contract encounters an error or misbehaves.
 There are several methods for finding out what `amount` a current `allocation` is.